-The Estonian legal environment favours entrepreneurship and the entrepreneurial mind-set.
+The Estonian legal environment favours entrepreneurship and an entrepreneurial mindset.
 Foreign investors have equal rights and obligations with local entrepreneurs.
-All foreign investors may establish a company and conduct business in Estonia in the same way as local investors; no restrictions apply.
+All foreign investors may establish a company and conduct business in Estonia in the same way as local investors – no restrictions apply.

 Estonia has a three-level court system.
-County, city courts and administrative courts adjudicate matters in the first instance.
-The majority of courts of first instance are situated in county centres.
+County, city courts, and administrative courts adjudicate matters in first instance.
+The majority of courts of first instance are situated in county centers.
 The courts of second instance hear the appeals against decisions of courts of first instance.
 Courts of appeal are courts of second instance (sometimes also called circuit courts).
-The courts of appeal are situated in Jõhvi, Tartu and Tallinn.
+The courts of appeal are situated in Tartu and Tallinn.
 The Supreme Court, situated in Tartu, is the court of the highest instance.

 Here are some useful links regarding the Estonian legal system:

 You are also welcome to send us an enquiry for more specific information.

 What is it like to run a business in Estonia?
 How to benefit from the e-solutions and the efficiency of our business culture?
 What are the opportunities in specific sectors?
 Who to partner up with?

 The Estonian Investment Agency’s team is happy to help you via its complimentary e-Consulting service, organize online or offline follow-up events such as virtual investment visits and guide you through the fairly simple process of investing in Estonia.